-There have been many recent prosecutions where employers have not been able to demonstrate that they have a robust (suitable and sufficient) risk assessment procedure in place – a couple of examples, can be found here and here.
+There have been many recent prosecutions where employers have not been able to demonstrate that they have a robust (suitable and sufficient) risk assessment procedure in place – a couple of examples, can be found on the Crown Office & Procurator Fiscal Service website and the Safety & Health Practitioner website.
 In this blog, we will explore how easy it is to create and implement a risk assessment process within your organisation, so you don’t get caught out.

 It is a legal requirement in the Health & Safety at Work etc. Act 1974 to ensure as far as “reasonably practicable” the health, safety and welfare of those at work.
 The Management of Health and Safety at Work Regulations 1999 call for the use of risk assessments to manage this process, so it’s vital you have one and it does not need to be complicated.